Recipes | Cookies, Brownies & Bars

 This post may contain affiliate links.
 Please see our disclosure policy for details.

-These Gluten-Free Browned Butter Maple Nut Bars are super easy and start with browning butter on top of the stove.
+These Low FODMAP Browned Butter Maple Nut Bars are super easy to make and start with browning butter on top of the stove.
 The nuts are added to the butter so that they are toasted right in the browned butter for maximum flavor.
 Maple syrup is the low FODMAP sweetener highlighted here.

 Make sure that you use pure maple syrup.